We use cookies to enhance your experience and analyze site usage. By clicking "Accept", you agree to our use of cookies. See Privacy Policy.

 3. Upload, pick Unsplash, or paste an image link

-Browse our free packs, Unsplash inside Notion, or create your own in Canva or Figma.
+Browse our free packs, Unsplash inside Notion, or create your own in Canva, Figma or Kittl.

 Open the item as a full page, then add or change the cover like any page.